johnjbarton/Purple/readme.md

 3. Apply these instructions:
   http://wiki.eclipse.org/Orion/How_Tos/Developing_Chrome_extensions_in_Orion
 to purple/chrome/extension directory, but after step 2, unzip the files.
-4. Edit the extension file ppa.html to change the purple URL to your repro.
-You need to change the two letters between '/file/' and '/purple.html'.
-5. Load/reload the extension.
+4. On the chrome://extensions page, under the Purple extension, select 'options'.
+5. Input the URL to purple.html in your clone.
+On orionhub this will be something like http://orionhub.org/file/XX/purple.html, where XX is a code for your clone.
+6. Save the URL.
-6. Right click on a page to see purple in the context menu.
+7. Right click on a page to see purple in the context menu.